NMFS-Sea Grant Joint Fellowship Program

 Prospective fellows must be U.S. citizens and be admitted to a PhD degree program in population dynamics, ecosystem dynamics, marine economics or a related field at an institution of higher education in the U.S. or its territories at the time of application, or submit a signed letter from the institution indicating provisional acceptance to a PhD degree program conditional on obtaining financial support such as this fellowship.

 Oregon Sea Grant uses eSeaGrant for fellowship application submissions.
-To access eSeaGrant, send an email to [email protected] declaring your interest in applying.
+To access eSeaGrant, send an email declaring your interest in applying.
 Please include the name of the fellowship you wish to apply for in the subject line.
 An eSeaGrant account will then be created for you.
 All components of your application, including letters of recommendation, will be submitted through eSeaGrant.
 Stating your interest does not obligate you to apply.
 We are here to provide assistance as needed; however, please do not wait until the last minute to apply.

-NMFS Population Dynamics Fellows
+NMFS in Population and Ecosystem Dynamics

 Victoria Quennessen (2020-2023)

-Assignment: Victoria Quennessen is a National Marine Fisheries Service - Sea Grant Population Dynamics Fellow in Oregon State University’s Department of Fisheries and Wildlife.
+Assignment:Victoria Quennessen is a National Marine Fisheries Service - Sea Grant Population Dynamics Fellow in Oregon State University’s Department of Fisheries and Wildlife.

 Education: Victoria earned a BS in marine biology and computational mathematics at the University of Massachusetts Dartmouth in 2017.
 She earned her MS in fisheries science in 2020 and is currently working on her PhD with Dr. Will White at Oregon State University.